Ashley Irwin: Society of Composer and Lyricists

 Ashley Irwin has served as the president of the Society of Composers and Lyricists since 2013.

 Irwin has moderated numerous interviews, among them are six-time Oscar nominee Alexandre Desplat, Christophe Beck, Bruce Broughton, and Randy Edelman.
 He is a frequent speaker and presenter at SCL hosted events and award shows.

 APRA

 Irwin is an official APRA Ambassador.
 He was the Music Director for APRA's Screen Music Awards between 2013 and 2016.

 Recognition

 Ashley Irwin was awarded an Emmy in 1992 for Outstanding Individual Achievement in Music Direction for the 64th annual Academy Awards.
 He has previously been nominated for Outstanding Achievement in Music Direction in 1990 and 1991.

 The Australian Guild of Screen Composers recognized Irwin for his score to The White Hell of Piz Palü and The Lodger: A Story of the London Fog, awarding him the Best Feature Film Score in both 1998 and 1999.

-Ashley was given a G.A.N.G. award for his work in The Godfather video game in 2006.
+Irwin was given a G.A.N.G. award for his work in The Godfather video game in 2006.

 He was nominated for AACTA and APRA awards for his recreated songs in the mini-series Peter Allen: Not the Boy Next Door.